Coptic Orthodox Church: Eritrean Orthodox Tewahedo Church

 Following the independence of Eritrea from Ethiopia in 1993, the newly independent Eritrean government appealed to Pope Shenouda III of Alexandria for Eritrean Orthodox autocephaly.
 In 1994, Pope Shenouda ordained Abune Phillipos as first Archbishop of Eritrea.

-Episcopal titles
+Pope

-Pope Shenouda III, the 117th Patriarch of Alexandria on the Holy Apostolic See of Saint Mark the Evangelist (1971–2012).
+Pope Tawadros II of Alexandria, the 118th Pope of the Coptic Orthodox Church on the Holy Apostolic See of Saint Mark the Evangelist (2012–present).

+The pope of the Coptic Orthodox Church, presently Tawadros II, function as a leader for the whole church and the highest ranking among the church's bishops.
+The pope is considered the Patriarch of Alexandria and holds that the office descends from Mark the Apostle.

 Administration

 The Coptic Orthodox Patriarchate of Alexandria is governed by its Holy Synod, which is headed by the Patriarch of Alexandria.
 Under his authority are the metropolitan archbishops, metropolitan bishops, diocesan bishops, patriarchal exarchs, missionary bishops, auxiliary bishops, suffragan bishops, assistant bishops, chorbishops and the patriarchal vicars for the Church of Alexandria.
 They are organized as follows: